tianon/docker-overlay/README.md

 In a nutshell:
 > Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.

+## using docker in gentoo

+Latest stable is in the portage tree proper.
+If you just want the latest release version of docker, that's the best place to find it.

+Be sure to check out [the Gentoo Linux installation instructions at docker.io](http://docs.docker.io/en/latest/installation/gentoolinux/) for important notes and direction regarding the Gentoo ebulids for Docker.

 ## using this overlay

-Check out [the Gentoo Linux installation instructions at docker.io](http://docs.docker.io/en/latest/installation/gentoolinux/) for important notes and direction regarding this overlay and the ebuilds contained within.
+If you want a `-bin` ebuild, the latest and greatest changes before they're pushed to tree, or a live ebuild, you're in the correct place.

-This repository is currently listed with layman.
+This repository is listed with layman.
 Ensure that you have layman (`emerge -av app-portage/layman`), and invoke the following:

 	layman -a docker